dassujan/STANDARD-SIX/UNIT:COMPUTER.md

 47. What is MP4 used for?
 (1)
 48. What does DOCX store?
 (1)
 49. What is the default file format of Microsoft Excel and its extension?
 (2)
-50. Give one example each of a program file, a text file, and an image file.
-(3)